Influential cleric urges Saudis to stop backing Egypt's dominant military

 "It is unreasonable to leave those buildings..., such as the Directorate of Security in Cairo, unguarded in the circumstances that have prevailed...This act has the fingerprints of Egypt's intelligence service all over it.

-"I condemn these bombings, and we condemn violence in all its colors, and we know that a peaceful revolution is the way to success.
+"I condemn these bombings, and we condemn violence in all its colours, and we know that a peaceful revolution is the way to success.
 To pursue violence is not in their interest."

 (Editing by Sami Aboudi and Mark Heinrich)